cedriczirtacic/pam_honeyword/README.md

 # pam_honeyword
-👻 PAM module that checks for "dictionary" passwords
+👻 PAM module that checks for "dictionary" passwords and performs custom actions on discovery (_banning by default_).

 ### Why?
 This is just me playing with PAM and trying to understand how it works (**hella fun**) and an idea I had while I was reading a paper about honeywords ([Honeywords: Making Password-Cracking Detectable](https://people.csail.mit.edu/rivest/pubs/JR13.pdf)).